Volunteer at our raptor migration site

 Volunteer with Batumi Raptor Count

 We have different opportunities for volunteers to participate in our project at the Black Sea Coast of Georgia.
 Read the details below and follow the links for more information.
-All volunteers will automatically become a free member of BRC for the year they join us.
+All volunteers will automatically become a free member of BRC for the year they join us and the following.